Spring Schedule 2015

 The Office of Admissions hosts information sessions five times a week and coordinates visits to first-year law classes.
 Prospective students must RSVP in advance.
 No visits on Friday, March 27 and April 17 due to special events.

 CLICK HERE to see the full schedule of visit options.

 Admissions Info Session

 First-Year Class Visit

 An admissions representative and current student session includes an overview of the admissions process, financial aid, curriculum, career development, and student activities.

 Both are day and evening class visits options.
 Class visitors must check-in at Admissions 15 minutes prior to the class for the room assignment, arrive to the class 5 minutes early, introduce themselves to the professor, and plan to stay for the entire class period.

-These sessions on a specific practice area or program opportunity will be small-group discussions with a faculty/senior administrator or will be in collaboration with a special event at the law school.
+These chats on a specific practice area or program opportunity will be led by a faculty member or senior administrator.

 - Mondays at 1pm and 5pm